 Deep, deep underground lays a hidden world of glistening rooms and tunnels.
 Light is absent, but it's the middle of the day.
 It's quiet and, what's that smell?
-It's like an ocean breeze; maybe it's…yes, it's salt!
+It's like an ocean breeze; maybe it's

 At least three different processes produce this important resource that is found in everything from soap to batteries, and is a vital component of every animal's life processes, including humans.